 Learn more about:

 Disability Support: FASD and Autism Consultation

-Nathan is the Director of Training for CTRI.
+Nathan is the Managing Director for CTRI.
 He holds a Master of Social Work degree and is the author of the CTRI Fetal Alcohol Spectrum Disorder workshop and resources.
 Before coming to CTRI, Nathan implemented….
 Read more…

 Paula is an enthusiastic educator, trainer and evaluation consultant.
 She has worked in clinical, school and community-based settings in the areas of mental health, disability and challenging behavior with individuals….
 Read more…

 Working with people who have Autism and FASD can be a very meaningful experience, but it is not without its challenges.
 At some point, everyone gets stuck and frustrated by a lack of movement, change or growth in the people they support, feeling we’ve tried everything and nothing is working.
 Going too far down this road can lead to discouragement and burnout and is ultimately a disservice to those we support.

 As service providers and clinicians, we benefit from a fresh perspective on our most challenging clinical cases and the analysis of well-trained eyes.
 Supporting people with Autism and FASD involves a specific set of skills and knowledge.
 It requires a person-centred approach that recognizes what may work for one person may not work for the next, as each person is unique.
 Engaging with a CTRI Disability Support Consultant provides experienced analysis and discussion of your specific situation.
 Doing this in an environment that is respectful and collaborative not only contributes to one’s intervention skill set, but it moves us from frustration to hope.